spicyfiona/designreadme/README.md

 _gif credit: google search images Pikachu_

 # Hi I'm Fiona
 I am: a ~~plastic/visual surgeon~~ / designer who concentrates on designing experiences of products and services.
 Sometimes I'm a visual designer; or UX/UI designer and/or a project manager.
 Technically titles don't prove enough of what I do.
-But what I { ♥ } doing is collaborating on ideas* and building on innovations that could be of some helfpul use for people .
+But what I { ♥ } doing is collaborating on ideas* and building on innovations that could be of some helpful use for people.

 *_till it becomes a hyped-up-moment thing then suddenly dies down from constant life changes and over-evolvement_:sob::neutral_face::sob::neutral_face: